thomas-sittler/jekyll-now/_posts/2018-03-27-central-bank-loss-function.md

 There are also benefits to higher levels of inflation.
 Workers are particularly resistant to nominal wage cuts.
 So inflation oils the wheels of the labour market.

 # Which level?
 As we said above, the bank's primary concern is to avoid runaway inflation or delfation.
 But what level of inflation should the CB target?
 Inflation has costs and benefits.
 So it might not seem unreasonable to target $$\pi=0$$ or even $$\pi<0$$.
 But there is a good reason to aim for a positive level of inflation.
-Because of the zero lower bound on $i$, it’s more prudent to stay away from low or negative $$\pi$$.
+Because of the zero lower bound on $$i$$, it’s more prudent to stay away from low or negative $$\pi$$.
 Suppose aggregate demand falls when $$\pi = -x$$.
 Then $$r=i-\pi$$ has a lower bound of $$x$$ and cannot be lowered enough to bring the WS-PS market into equilibrium.
 The result is a deflationary spiral.

 This argument works for both positive $$x$$ and $$x=0$$.

 Even if $$i$$ is not currently at the ZLB, there could be measurement error or forecasting failures, so that $$i$$ could unexpectedly hit the ZLB.
 The CB uses a target $$\pi>0$$ to stay safely away from the ZLB.

 # A typical loss function
-The CB is conventionally taken to be minimising, at each time $t$:
+The CB is conventionally taken to be minimising, at each time $$t$$:

 $$L=(y_t - y_e)^2 + \beta(\pi_t - \pi^T)^2$$